 The Creative Producing program is a three-year commitment.
 There is a significant emphasis placed on the producer being the driving force behind filmmaking.

-Students spend the first year learning in classes alongside their fellow screenwriting and directing students in order to enhance their knowledge of all three key creative roles.
+Students spend the first year learning in classes alongside their fellow screenwriting and directing students to enhance their knowledge of all three key creative roles.
 This blended style of learning creates a well-rounded producer.

-Some of Columbia University’s notable alumni include Kathryn Bigelow, Lisa Cholodenko, James Mangold, and Nicole Holofcener.
+Some of Columbia University’s notable alumni include Kathryn Bigelow, Lisa Cholodenko, James Mangold and Nicole Holofcener.

 Syracuse University

-Syracuse University teaches students how to create a film, from the initial stage of brainstorming concept ideas, through to completion.
+Syracuse University teaches students how to create a film, from the initial stage of brainstorming concept ideas through to completion.

 Coursework revolves around these major areas of study: production, transmedia, and studio concepts.